 Before you start exploring opportunities in Japan you need to define what you are really looking for

-Work abroad sounds like an adventure to many people.
-However, job search in Japan requires more than just the obvious Japan resume writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get a job in Japan.
+Working abroad sounds like an adventure to many people.
+However, job search in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation - it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Japan.

 Do not take too lightly the influence a work in Japan can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and exotic management culture.